Advanced D2K Courses:

 Intended for seniors (some advanced juniors), professional masters, and beginning PhD students who have advanced coursework and expertise in some area of data science and want to complete a challenging, real-world data science project.

-We anticipate having about 15 projects in the spring.
+We anticipate having about 15 projects in the fall.
 These are industry-sponsored (finance, energy, healthcare, tech), community impact projects (government and non-profits), and research projects (working with Rice or medical center faculty).

 Course Meeting: 5:00 PM - 6:30 PM on Mondays & Wednesdays